elap733/NBA-Injuries-Analysis/README.md

 *Fig.1: (L) Kevin Durant's achilles tear; (R) Klay Thompson's torn MCL in the 2018/2019 NBA Finals*

 ### Objective
 The objective of this project was to determine if serious injuries **_are_** really on this rise in the NBA, and in doing so, explore the nature of NBA injuries during past decade.
+For the purposes of this analysis we nominally define "serious injuries" as those causing a player to miss 15 or more games.

+### Data Sources
+The website [_Prosport Transactions_ ](http://prosportstransactions.com/) maintains an open-source archive of sports transactions, including "the most complete database of pro basketball transactions available".
+For the purposes of this analysis two transactions are types are particularily useful:
+	*Movement to/from injured/inactive list (IL)
+	*Missed games due to injury/personal reasons

+1. Scrape Data

+2. Clean Data
+3. Process Data
+4. Visualize Data

 ### Data Challenges